Trimethylamine N-oxide: Marine animals

 Trimethylamine N-oxide is an osmolyte found in molluscs, crustaceans, and all marine fishes and bony fishes.
 It is a protein stabilizer that serves to counteract the protein-destabilizing effects of pressure.
 In general, the bodies of animals living at great depths are adapted to high pressure environments by having pressure-resistant biomolecules and small organic molecules present in their cells, known as piezolytes, of which TMAO is the most abundant.
 These piezolytes give the proteins the flexibility they need to function properly under great pressure.

 TMAO decomposes to trimethylamine (TMA), which is the main odorant that is characteristic of degrading seafood.

 TMAO in diet

-TMAO levels increase with consumption of animal protein such as eggs, red meat, shellfish and total fish consumption.
+TMAO levels increase with consumption of animal protein such as red meat, shellfish, and total fish consumption.
 Plant-based diets such as vegan, vegetarian and the Mediterranean diet lower TMAO levels.

 Chemistry

 TMAO can be synthesized from trimethylamine by treatment with hydrogen peroxide: